taraponglab/antiInflam_NP/README.md

 **Division of Pharmaceutical Chemistry, Faculty of Pharmaceutical Sciences, Khon Kaen University, Thailand. (tarasri@kku.ac.th)

-Source codes and dataset is available in this repository.
+Source codes and supplementary information is available in this repository.

 **The CAIP web server** for anti-inflammatory activity prediction is available at: https://caip-predictor.streamlit.app/